 Goal-setting is a critical part of the performance review process.
 But unrealistic or vague goals can frustrate employees, killing their motivation and productivity.

 Goals should be written so they’re specific, measurable, achievable, relevant and timely (SMART).
-This practice leaves little to the imagination and provides clear communication between employees and supervisors.
+Using SMART performance goals leaves little to the imagination and provides clear communication between employees and supervisors.

 Specific – It includes the who, what, when, where and how.